cnd-sw/Nivaaran/README.md

 **Ideology.md** for knowing what we were successfully able to apply.

+**_detecting_location_from_text.py** for code to detect location from captions and to classify the severity of the disaster.
+This made use of Opengate API and Instagram Basic Display API.

 Fig 1 shows the Block Diagram and Flowchart of project.